djeriko/officer-personal-area/README.md

 ## Build the app from the command line

+On Windows you need to specify paths to `JDK/bin` and `Android SDK Build Tools` in `PATH` Environment Variable.

 ### Build a debug APK

 For immediate app testing and debugging, you can build a debug APK.
 The debug APK is signed with a debug key provided by the SDK tools and allows debugging through `adb`.